MBA Resume Examples and Templates for 2023

 • Negotiate with venture capitalists to secure $2 million in funding to expand the business

-As an MBA graduate, your education is an important part of who you are as a candidate.
+As an MBA graduate, your education is important to who you are as a candidate.
 It’s also likely that the position you’re applying to has specific education requirements, and listing your degrees on your resume lets a hiring manager quickly determine that you’re a good fit.
-Certifications and other credentials, such as being a Six Sigma Black Belt, can help define who you are as an applicant and how this position fits into your career plan.
+Certifications and credentials, such as being a Six Sigma Black Belt, can help define who you are as an applicant and how this position fits into your career plan.

 Certifications